 Best Tracks: “Pyramids,” “Pink Matter,” “Super Rich Kids” and “Bad Religion”

-What are your favorite tracks on Channel Orange?2012, album, bad religion, Channel Orange, coming out, Frank Ocean, July 10, letter, music, Nostalgia Ultra, Odd Future, pink matter, Pyramids, review, songs, super rich kids
+What are your favorite tracks on Channel Orange?Tags: 2012, album, bad religion, Channel Orange, coming out, Frank Ocean, July 10, letter, music, Nostalgia Ultra, Odd Future, pink matter, Pyramids, review, songs, super rich kids